venkuzz/venkuzz/README.md

 ## Hi there 👋

+I'm Venkata, I'm currently a freshman studying CS at Purdue University.

+I'm heavily interested in Machine Learning (PyTorch & ScikitLearn) and love working on the backend (Python, JavaScript, TypeScript) part of apps.

+I have experience in compressing Transformer Models and web scraping.
+I'm currently fiddling with World Models and working on a few side projects.

 <!--
 **venkuzz/venkuzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.